deamorim2/sdbs/EN-US/conceptual_model_spatial_data.rst

 The classes defined by the OMT-G model represent the three main groups of data (continuous, discrete, and non-spatial) that can be found in geographic applications, thereby allowing for an integrated view of the modeled space.
 The classes can be georeferenced or conventional.

-A **conventional class** describes a set of objects with similar properties, behavior, relationships, and semantics, and which can have some sort of relationship with spatial objects, but which do not have geometric or geographic properties.
+A **Conventional Class** describes a set of objects with similar properties, behavior, relationships, and semantics, and which can have some sort of relationship with spatial objects, but which do not have geometric or geographic properties.

 .. image:: ./omtg/conventionalclasses.png
   :class: inline

-A **georeferenced class** describes a set of objects that have spatial representation and are associated to features on Earth, assuming the fields and objects view.
+A **Georeferenced Class** describes a set of objects that have spatial representation and are associated to features on Earth, assuming the fields and objects view.

 .. image:: ./omtg/georreferencedclasses.png
   :class: inline